Eriksen scores in Denmark's 1-1 draw with Slovenia at Euro 2024, 3 years after his onfield collapse

 It was exactly 1,100 days ago that Eriksen collapsed on the field at Parken Stadium in Copenhagen while playing for Denmark against Finland.
 In scary scenes, medics worked frenetically to give him chest compressions before he was carried away on a stretcher.

-He returned to the sport in 2022, fitted with an implantable cardioverter defibrillator.
+He returned to the sport in 2022, fitted with an implantable cardioverter defibrillator, and — now aged 32 — is still an integral part of a Denmark looking to continue its impressive record at European Championship finals.

+The Danes were European champions in 1992 after coming into that tournament as a late replacement for war-torn Yugoslavia and then reached the semifinals at Euro 2020, which was held in 2021 because of the coronavirus.

+Slovenia is still waiting for its first win at the Euros.
+The country's only other appearance was in 2000, when the team drew two of its three games and didn’t make it out of the group stage.

 AP Euro 2024: https://apnews.com/hub/euro-2024